 Why do you need a VPN in the UK?

-Unfortunately, the UK is one of the worst countries when it comes to oline privacy.
+Unfortunately, the UK is one of the worst countries when it comes to online privacy.
 That’s why you need a reliable VPN service to protect yourself and your data.

 Investigatory Powers Act

 What’s more, back in 2016, the Parliament stunned the whole world with the Investigatory Powers Act.
-According to it, law enforcement can snoop on any citizen because telcos and ISPs must collect ant sore usre data for one year.
-There’s even a dedicated search engine for the government officials, namely the police and security agencies.
+According to it, law enforcement can snoop on any citizen because telcos and ISPs must collect ant store user data for one year.
+There’s even a dedicated search-engine for government officials, namely the police and security agencies.

 If that wasn’t enough, this so-called Snoopers Charter allows the Government Communications Headquarters (GCHQ) to view and use data of any person, as long as it’s been collected from a range of devices in a particular location.
 Additionally, any company that collects data should have an option to decipher it, also informing GCHQ whenever they update their software.
 Finally, intelligence agencies have the right to hack into any device, meaning that anything you write on WhatsApp should be readily accessible.